 What happens if you are unsuccessful?

+, and state the reasons why you are not satisfied with the decision.
+You will only have 10 working days in which to submit this appeal from the date of the original outcome letter.
 A decision will be made which will be the completion of the University’s appeal process.
-Once the University appeal process is completed, students unhappy with the final decision, are advised to submit a complaint to the OIA.
+Once the University appeal process is completed, students unhappy with the final decision are able to submit a complaint to the Office of the Independent Adjudicator.
 For more information please visit the OIA website: http://www.oiahe.org.uk/